ArisBee/ArisBee/README.md

 ## I'm a Cybersecurity Engineer :wrench: and Entrepreneur :bar_chart:

 - 🔭 Check out my [About page](https://aristidebouix.cloud/en/about/)
-- 🌱 I’m currently growing a web auction business
+- 🌱 I’m currently ready for new challenges
-- 👯 I’m looking to collaborate with other DevOps and Cybersecurity Professionals
+- 👯 I’m looking to collaborate with other Cybersecurity Leaders
-- 🥅 2023 Goals: Learn more about K8S and GCP
+- 🥅 2024 Goals: Excel at my EMBA studies
 - ⚡ Fun fact: I love to work from 🇰🇷

 ### Connect with me: